danielbob32/danielbob32/README.md

 ### 🚗 Parking Management System
 A comprehensive solution for managing parking spaces using computer vision.
 This project leverages OpenCV and YOLO for real-time video processing.

+### 🖼️ Splatter Image Improvement with Depth
+An advanced project focused on enhancing splatter images by incorporating depth information.
+Utilizing techniques in computer vision and image processing, this project aims to improve image quality and detail by leveraging depth cues.

+### 🔗 Image Matching for 3D Reconstruction
+A project exploring image matching techniques for 3D reconstruction using epipolar geometry and epipolar lines.
+This work involves matching features across images to reconstruct 3D scenes, applying concepts from stereo vision and advanced computer vision algorithms.

+### 🔍 Hough Transform
+An in-depth exploration and application of the Hough Transform for detecting geometric shapes in images, particularly triangles.
+This project demonstrates the implementation of edge detection and line detection techniques.

 ### 📸 Facial Verification App (Under Construction)
 A Python-based application utilizing Siamese neural networks for facial verification.
 This project includes the implementation and training of the network from scratch and is currently under development.

 ### 🎬 Movie Theater Management System (Team Project)
 A JavaFX application for managing movie theaters.
 Features include client-server communication using OCSF, MySQL ORM, and Event Bus for event-driven programming.
 This is a collaborative project with my team and is currently in progress.

-### 🔍 Hough Transform
-An in-depth exploration and application of the Hough Transform for detecting geometric shapes in images, particularly triangles.
-This project demonstrates the implementation of edge detection and line detection techniques.

 ### 🌐 Parking Space Web (PSWeb)
 A formal web application built using HTML and CSS to manage parking spaces.
 This project complements the Parking Management System by providing a user-friendly web interface for interaction and is deployed using GitHub Pages.

 ## Key Skills